GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/intro/mv3-migration/index.md

 ## Updating the manifest.json file  {: #updating-manifest-dot-json }

 To use the features of MV3, you need to first update your [manifest file](/docs/extensions/mv3/manifest).
-Naturally, you’ll change the manifest version to “3”, but there are a number of other things you need to change in the manifest file: host permissions, content security policy, action declarations, and web-accessible resources.
+Naturally, you'll change the manifest version to "3", but there are a number of other things you need to change in the manifest file: host permissions, content security policy, action declarations, and web-accessible resources.